(Update: Now available, it only took two years.)

 Love or hate Pokémon, the original games

-Red) stand alone as superb RPGs in their own right, before all the Pokémon craze took off.
+alone as superb RPGs in their own right, before all the Pokémon craze took off.
+If anything, the

-If anything, the over hype / marketing / craze of Pokémon that followed soured the image of the
+over hype / marketing / craze of Pokémon that followed soured the image of the games in some

 Much like how Tomb Raider lost the plot when the marketing-men ran with the idea that everybody